roc-lang/book-of-examples/README.md

 | Isaac Van Doren    | isaacvando         | HTML templates            | template   |
 | Jasper Woudenberg  | jwoudenberg        | continuous integration    | ci         |

+## Learner Persona

+1. Ning (26) has a college degree in software engineering and has been working as a programmer for four years.
+    They are comfortable using JavaScript, Python, the Unix shell, Git, and Docker to build web applications
+    in a team with half a dozen others.

+2. Ning is helping to convert a 20K line legacy front end from JavaScript to TypeScript.
+    That experience sparked an interest in strongly-typed languages, which led them to experiment with Elm on some personal projects and to go through the Roc tutorial.

+3. Ning would like to learn more about functional programming, and about the differences between working in interpreted and compiled languages.
+    They are also interested in getting involved with an active open source community where they might still be able to make a noticeable contribution.

+4. Ning has never done a course on compilers or programming language semantics, so they are worried that they don't know enough to start and will look foolish if they ask questions.
+    In addition,
+    their workload means they cannot commit to a regular learning schedule, so lessons must be usable in bursts of two or three hours at a time.

 ## FAQ

 -   **Why [Roc][roc] rather than a more established language like Haskell, Clojure, or Elixir?**